wheatgreaser/wheatgreaser.github.io/scheduleboy.md

 ![image](/images/imagesforscheduleboy/2.png)

-than it took me to program the entire backend and the fetch javascript(to be fair the js also took quite a bit of time). this is fucking insane.
+than it took me to program the entire backend. this is fucking nuts.

+### later - same day:
 holy shit i did it.
 holy fucking shittity fuck. bro. this is so fucking insane.
 I GOT IT TO WORK.
 I SPENT AN HOUR DEBUGGING A DAMN BUTTON THIS FUCKING BUTTON WOULDNT ACTIVATE THE FUCKING EVENT LISTENER BUT WHEN I PUT THE SCRIPT IN
 THE INDEX FILE IT WOULD.
 I FUCKING DONT KNOW.
 I AM NOT A PROFESSIONAL JAVASCRIPT DEVELOPER (or really a professional any developer for that matter).
 BUT FINALLY IT WORKED.
 ITS SO SEAMLESS THOUGH. like i http get